ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 The {{ site.cluster.name }} environment is available for _free_ to all UCSF researchers, which includes faculty and principal investigators (PIs) as well as research staff, students, and postdocs affiliated with a faculty or a PI.
 If you don't fit into one of these categories, please don't hesitate to [contact us].

-If you are an non-UCSF affiliate, you will need to have the UCSF Staff, student, postdoc, or PI you are associated with request your account for you.
+If you are an non-UCSF affiliate, you will need to have the UCSF staff, student, postdoc, or PI you are associated with request your account for you.

 ## How long will it take for my Wynton account request to be processed?